milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 We believe that information-gathering and use should go hand-in-hand with transparency.
 This Privacy Policy explains how the Wikimedia Foundation, the non-profit organization that hosts the Wikimedia Sites, like Wikipedia, collects, uses, and shares information we receive from you through your use of the Wikimedia Sites.
 It is essential to understand that, by using any of the Wikimedia Sites, you consent to the collection, transfer, processing, storage, disclosure, and use of your information as described in this Privacy Policy.
 That means that reading this Policy carefully is important.

-We believe that you shouldn't have to provide nonpublic personal information to participate in the free knowledge movement.
+We believe that you shouldn't have to provide nonpublic Personal Information to participate in the free knowledge movement.
 You do not have to provide things like your real name, address, or date of birth to sign up for a standard account or contribute content to the Wikimedia Sites.

 We do not sell or rent your Personal Information, nor do we give it to others to sell you anything.
 We use it to figure out how to make the Wikimedia Sites more engaging and accessible, to see which ideas work, and to make learning and contributing more fun.
 Put simply: we use this information to make the Wikimedia Sites better for you.